 - Please upload your posters.
-See this pdf [1] for instructions. - If you have any technical difficulties with uploading your poster, please email Sherrie Brown (sherrie dot brown at aas dot org) - Please do this by Sunday, May 12th, so that the content is available for the poster session. - Please also post your poster to your session's Slack channel.
-If authors do not do this, session chairs will do so. - Optional: Meeting organizers will be glad to put up posters on behalf of remote attendees please contact SOC Chair Smadar Naoz (snaoz@astro.ucla.edu [2]) if you would like to discuss options for getting a hardcopy of your poster to us - All posters will be featured during the Tuesday and Thursday afternoon poster sessions - Poster presenters are welcome to participate in the Poster session on Thursday, during which each presenter will be given one minute to advertise their poster using a single slid - Discussion of all posters will also take place throughout the week on Slack - It is helpful and effective for in-person presenters to stand at or be near your poster during the featured poster sessions - Your poster must fit within the 44" x 44" display area provided - Tips - Poster Presentations Designing Effective Posters [3] - Epic Fail: What a Perfectly Putrid Poster Can Do for You [4]
+See this pdf [1] for instructions. - If you have any technical difficulties with uploading your poster, please email Sherrie Brown (sherrie dot brown at aas dot org) - Please do this by Sunday, May 18th, so that the content is available for the poster session. - Please also post your poster to your session's Slack channel.
+If authors do not do this, session chairs will do so. - All posters will be featured during the Tuesday afternoon poster sessions - Discussion of all posters will also take place throughout the week on Slack - It is helpful and effective for in-person presenters to stand at or be near your poster during the featured poster sessions - Your poster must fit within the 4' by 8' display area provided - Tips - Poster Presentations Designing Effective Posters [2] - Epic Fail: What a Perfectly Putrid Poster Can Do for You [3]